MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 - The user that sets up the data source connection needs least Storage Blob Data Contributor permissions on the storage account.

 - Data in your Data Lake Storage should follow the Common Data Model standard for storage of your data and have the common data model manifest to represent the schema of the data files (*.csv or *.parquet).
-The manifest must provide the details of the entities such as entity columns and data types, and the data file location and file type.
+The manifest must provide the details of the tables such as table columns and data types, and the data file location and file type.
 For more information, see [The Common Data Model manifest](/common-data-model/sdk/manifest).
 If the manifest is not present, Admin users with Storage Blob Data Owner or Storage Blob Data Contributor access can define the schema when ingesting the data.

 ## Recommendations